-NOVA Injury Law offers free consultation for all types of car accident claim.
+NOVA Injury Law offers free consultation for all types of disability claims.
 There is no risk or obligation to proceed with your claim following the consultation.
 You will leave the consultation knowing how to assess the strength of your long term disability claim, whether a local lawyer with expertise in long-term disability matters can add value to your claim, and whether Jeff Mitchell is the right lawyer for your case.

 Jeff Mitchell is Principal Lawyer and Founder of NOVA Injury Law.
 Jeff is experienced lawyer representing disabled clients win short term disability, long term disability, and Canada Pension Plan disability benefits.

 Contact 1.800.262.8104 or email@example.com to arrange for a free case review today.